storopoli/Bayesian-Julia/README.md

 ## Julia

-[Julia](https://www.julialang.org) is a fast dynamic-typed language that just-in-time (JIT) compiles into native code using LLVM.
+[**Julia**](https://www.julialang.org) is a fast dynamic-typed language that just-in-time (JIT) compiles into native code using LLVM.
 It ["runs like C but reads like Python"](https://www.nature.com/articles/d41586-019-02310-3), meaning that is *blazing* fast, easy to prototype and read/write code.
 It is multi-paradigm, combining features of imperative, functional, and object-oriented programming.
 I won't cover Julia basics and any sort of data manipulation using Julia in the tutorials, instead please take a look into the following resources which covers most of the introduction to Julia and how to work with tabular data in Julia:

+* [**Julia Documentation**](https://docs.julialang.org/): Julia documentation is a very friendly and well-written resource that explains the basic design and functionality of the language.
-* [Thinking Julia](https://benlauwens.github.io/ThinkJulia.jl/latest/book.html): introductory book that explains the main concepts and functionality behind the Julia language.
+* [**Thinking Julia**](https://benlauwens.github.io/ThinkJulia.jl/latest/book.html): introductory beginner-friendly book that explains the main concepts and functionality behind the Julia language.
-* [Julia High Performance](https://www.amazon.com/Julia-High-Performance-Avik-Sengupta/dp/178829811X): book by two of the creators of the Julia Language ([Avik Sengupta](https://www.linkedin.com/in/aviks) and [Alan Edelman](http://www-math.mit.edu/~edelman/)), it covers how to make Julia even faster with some principles and tricks of the trade.
+* [**Julia High Performance**](https://www.amazon.com/Julia-High-Performance-Avik-Sengupta/dp/178829811X): book by two of the creators of the Julia Language ([Avik Sengupta](https://www.linkedin.com/in/aviks) and [Alan Edelman](http://www-math.mit.edu/~edelman/)), it covers how to make Julia even faster with some principles and tricks of the trade.
-* [An Introduction DataFrames](https://github.com/bkamins/Julia-DataFrames-Tutorial): the package [`DataFrames.jl`](https://dataframes.juliadata.org/stable/) provides a set of tools for working with tabular data in Julia.
+* [**An Introduction DataFrames**](https://github.com/bkamins/Julia-DataFrames-Tutorial): the package [`DataFrames.jl`](https://dataframes.juliadata.org/stable/) provides a set of tools for working with tabular data in Julia.
 Its design and functionality are similar to those of `pandas` (in Python) and `data.frame`, `data.table` and `dplyr` (in R), making it a great general purpose data science tool, especially for those coming to Julia from R or Python.This is a collection of notebooks that introduces `DataFrames.jl` made by one of its core contributors [Bogumił Kamiński](https://github.com/bkamins).
-*

 ## Turing

-[Turing](http://turing.ml/) is a ecosystem of Julia packages for Bayesian Inference using [probabilistic programming](https://en.wikipedia.org/wiki/Probabilistic_programming).
+[**Turing**](http://turing.ml/) is a ecosystem of Julia packages for Bayesian Inference using [probabilistic programming](https://en.wikipedia.org/wiki/Probabilistic_programming).
 Models specified using Turing are easy to read and write — models work the way you write them.
 Like everything in Julia, Turing is [fast](https://arxiv.org/abs/2002.02702).

 ## Author